bahrus/carbon-copy/README.md

 ## Install the Polymer-CLI

 There are a number of scenarios where a snippet of HTML must be copied (repeatedly) into the DOM tree.
-This is what partly what the Template Element [was designed for:](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template)
+This is partly what the Template Element [was designed for:](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template)

 >  Think of a template as a content fragment that is being stored for subsequent use in the document.
 While the parser does process the contents of the \<template\> element while loading the page, it does so only to ensure that those contents are valid; the element's contents are not rendered, however.